david-c0rtes/ADS_Project/README.md

 **Lists:**

-Maintains habit histories and temporary data for leaderboard sorting.
+Used to create test data to simulate the GUI and temporary data for leaderboard sorting.

 ### Algorithms: